 We strongly invite you to stroll on the site of the waterfall, to also enjoy the surrounding landscapes.
 Even seen from afar, Dettifoss impresses with its gigantic size.

-Interesting fact, near Dettifoss you can find Selfoss, which is also very, and we’re talking about it later on.
+Interesting fact, near Dettifoss you can find Selfoss.
+We’re talking about it later on.

 Dimensions: 44 meters high and 100 meters wide

-This waterfall is not to be confused with the city of the same name, since the two are not in the same place!
+This waterfall is not to be confused with the city of the same name, since the two are really far from each other!